Batch Data Queries#

 What’s Next#

-Create Views demonstrates combining Core data and workspace data into views.
+Create Views demonstrates combining IEX Cloud Financial Data and workspace data into views.

-Querying Datasets shows how to search data from any dataset (Core or your) using the Get Data endpoint.
+Querying Data shows how to search data from any dataset (Core or your) using the Get Data endpoint.

-Querying Datasets with iex.js makes querying even easier by leveraging a simple, open-source client library for JavaScript.
+Querying Data with iex.js makes querying even easier by leveraging a simple, open-source client library for JavaScript.